Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 - deployment (hosted or independent deployments)
 - customizing instance if hosted
-- **security:** an efficient expansion to secure data storage (particularly regarding the video implementation)
+- **security:** an efficient expansion to secure data storage (particularly regarding the video implementation) is required to ensure all user data is kept safe.
+Implementation of user accounts that safely store user data may even assist in developing a more convenient solution, however the privacy implications that comes with this should also be assessed.
-- privacy issues around videos and location information
+- **privacy concerns around videos and location information:** consideration of the metadata around user testimonials will be essential in providing a solution that focuses on privacy risks.
 - **sourcing legislation information:** several data sources will be required to adapt the solution for all locales, therefore expansion of this project will be impacted massively by taking into account the structures of legislation from other countries.
-- policy upload - who provides the implementation
-- who does the work of curating
-- how is video or accompanying text reviewed or moderated
-- does moderation in fact compete with the spirit of the solution
-- Natural Language technology
-  - write-up was discussed here (BH/PB)
+- **policy upload and curation:** thought would be needed in deciding who would curate the uploading of policy data.
+Would the database population of policy data be automated to pull all newly proposed policies from government sources, requiring an interface to filter suitable policies to then be pushed into the database?
+Or would the curation be done manually, which allows for more control with the drawback of lower scalability?
+- **moderation of uploaded videos/text:** how is video or accompanying text reviewed to ensure community guidelines are being followed, and that users are misusing functionalities?
+Applications of moderation can include profanity detection, manual moderation via user admins, or through flagging and reporting of user content.
+Furthermore, consideration should be made to assess whether these implementations address the spirit of the solution, e.g. how to distinguish the software from social media settings where users already share political views.
+- **Natural Language technology:** Work has already begun on refining a pipeline to extract text from video submissions to implement tone analysis, which will help to identify various characteristics and give more meaning to the video testimonials from users.
+Further expansion can be made to analyse profanity and inappropriate language submitted by users, to address moderation of user content.